sengsgx/sengsgx/README.md

 * seng_sdk/ --  contains the alternative client-side component without LibOS, but rather based on the Intel SGX SDK

+Note: The following build steps were tested under Ubuntu 16.04.6 LTS and kernel 4.15.0-91.
+The client-side has already been successfully tested with an older container version on Ubuntu 18.04.2 LTS and kernel 4.15-0-47.

 #Preparation
 1. pull submodules: